Australian prime minister diagnosed with COVID-19 | Politics

 He said would continue working as prime minister, focusing on the government's responses to the Ukraine war and devastating floods on Australia's east coast.
 He is isolating in his official Sydney residence.

-Morrison held a news conference with Defense Minister Peter Dutton earlier Tuesday in which the government promised $50 million in missiles, ammunition and other military hardware for Ukraine.
+Morrison held a news conference with Defense Minister Peter Dutton earlier Tuesday in which the government promised USD 50 million in missiles, ammunition and other military hardware for Ukraine.

 Dutton became the first governing party lawmaker to be infected with COVID-19 during a Washington, DC, visit in March 2020.
 He will be required to isolate for a week.